-Subrecipients are entities that respond to the NOFA with a viable Application and are selected to enterinto a sign an SRA with PRDOH.
-Subrecipients are responsible for project implementation under PRDOH's guidance and instruction, including the execution of the intake process for the selection of the Workforce Training Program participants.
-Subrecipients are also responsible for cooperating complying with CDBG-DR compliant procurement processes, meeting all milestone reporting requirements as per PRDOH Program policies, as well as and adhering to all other applicable federal requirements and established PRDOH policies in order to execute all project components effectively, report the achievements achieved, in accordance with the policies of the CDBG-DR Housing Program.
-Subrecipients are also required to comply including compliance with all milestone reporting requirements.
+Subrecipients are entities that respond to the NOFA with a viable Application and are selected, or entities identified via direct selection, that then proceed to sign an SRA with PRDOH.
+Subrecipients are responsible for project implementation under PRDOH's guidance and instruction, including the execution of the intake process for the selection of the WFT Program participants.
+Subrecipients are also responsible for complying with CDBG-DR procurement processes, meeting all milestone reporting requirements and established PRDOH policies to execute all project components effectively, report the achievements achieved, in accordance with the policies of the CDBG-DR Housing Program.

-To ensure Subrecipients are performing eligible activities in compliance with applicable local and federal statutes and regulations, PRDOH has oversight authority and mechanisms in place to track Subrecipient progress, and monitor its performance.
+To ensure Subrecipients are performing eligible activities in compliance with applicable local and federal statutes and regulations, PRDOH has oversight authority and mechanisms in place to track Subrecipient progress and monitor performance.
 Under 2 C.F.R.
 Part 200, PRDOH's monitoring of Subrecipients is required to ensure that: